| | |

 Admission fees:

 If you take one of the tours to Karlstejn Castle from Prague that I’ve suggested, admission fees and reservations are generally included in the tour.
-If you go on your own to Karlstejn Castle from Prague or anywhere else, these are the costs:
+Otherwise, here are the prices:

 Reservations